Joseph J. Jacobs: Jacobs Engineering

 After World War II, he moved to California, intending to go into business himself.

 In 1947, he opened a one-man consulting engineering business in Pasadena, California, where he and his wife made their home.
 Through both internal growth and external acquisitions, this grew into Jacobs Engineering Group, one of the largest engineering and construction companies in the world.

 Later years

 Jacobs stepped down as chief executive of Jacobs Engineering Group in 1992, but remained as chairman of the board.
 He then founded two venture capital firms and devoted time to charity work.
 He had previously created the Jacobs Family Foundation, which donated about $32 million to non-profit organizations.
 In 1998, he set up the Jacobs Center for Neighbourhood Innovation in San Diego, California.
+He died at the age of 88 on October 23, 2004, in Pasadena.

 Publications

 Jacobs also authored two books.
 The first, The Anatomy of an Entrepreneur: Family, Culture and Ethics, was an autobiography published in 1991.
 The second, Compassionate Conservative: Assuming Responsibility and Respecting Human Dignity, was published in 1995 and outlined his political philosophy.